Kocannn/inverta-mind/README.md

-# Self-Debunking AI
+# InvertaMind

 ## About

-Self-Debunking AI is an application designed to critically analyze ideas you submit.
+InvertaMind is an application designed to critically analyze ideas you submit.
 Unlike typical feedback systems, this AI doesn't just offer encouragement - it provides logical, constructive criticism to help refine your concepts before development.

 ## Purpose